 A connection was successfully established with the server, but then an error occurred during the pre-login handshake. (provider: SSL Provider, error: 0 - The certificate's CN name does not match the passed value.)
 (Microsoft SQL Server, Error: -2146762481)

-Is it possible to configure by SQL Server so I can connect to it using several domain names of the server with encrypted connection?
+Is it possible to configure by SQL Server so I can connect to it using several domain names of the server using an encrypted connection?